IMPORTANT: GET AN EARLY START

 - and reviewing manuscript drafts prior to its submission for publication.

-For students who may not have worked in healthcare, or for providers who may not have practiced in an academic setting or teaching hospital, working with one’s Research Adviser to brainstorm ideas and develop the project is key.
+For students who may not have worked in healthcare, or for providers who may not have practiced in an academic setting or teaching hospital, working with one’s Research Advisor to brainstorm ideas and develop the project is key.
 Another great source for both topic ideas and a basic understanding of the research process is Journal Club.
 The Student Handbook recommends several project categories: public health surveys, preventive medicine screenings, chart reviews, clinical studies.
 Taking Dr. Camera’s advice, don’t be silent – if you aren’t familiar with what may be involved, ask questions:

 Question: How would I go about doing a public health survey?